Poker Masters: History

 The first season took place in September 2017 and had five events on the schedule.
 Steffen Sontheimer won the $100,000 Main Event and was awarded the Purple Jacket for accumulating the most winnings after winning two events and making five final tables.
 For the second season, a points system was introduced to award the Purple Jacket.
 There were seven events on the schedule in September 2019, and David Peters won the $100,000 Main Event, while Ali Imsirovic was awarded the Purple Jacket by winning two events and making three final tables.

 The third season was held in November 2019 and had ten events on the schedule.
 Sam Soverel won the $50,000 Main Event and was awarded the Purple Jacket after winning two events and making seven final tables.
 Due to the COVID-19 pandemic, the fourth season was held online at partypoker in April 2020 and had 30 events on the schedule.
 Linus Loeliger won the $50,000 Main Event, while Alexandros Kolonias was awarded the Purple Jacket with 11 cashes and over $1.2 million in winnings.

 The fifth season was held in June 2020 on partypoker and had 16 events on the schedule that were all Pot-Limit Omaha.
 Isaac Haxton won the $50,000 Main Event, while Eelis Pärssinen was awarded the Purple Jacket by winning one event and cashing six times.

 The sixth season was held in September 2021 at the PokerGO Studio and had 12 events on the schedule.
 Australian Michael Addamo won the final two events of the series including the $50,000 Main Event and was awarded the Purple Jacket and $50,000 championship bonus.

 The seventh season was held in September 2022 at the PokerGO Studio and had 10 events on the schedule.
 Sean Winter cashed in two events including a win in Event #9 and was awarded the Purple Jacket.
 Jason Koon won the $50,000 Main Event.

+The eighth season was held in September 2023 at the PokerGO Studio and had 10 events on the schedule.
+Stephen Chidwick cashed in four events including winning Event #8 and was awarded the Purple Jacket.
+Jonathan Jaffe won the $50,000 Main Event.

+The ninth season was held in September 2024 at the PokerGO Studio and had 8 events on the schedule.
+James Collopy cashed in four events and was awarded the Purple Jacket.
+Ben Tollerene won the $25,000 Main Event.

+The tenth season was held in September 2025 at the PokerGO Studio and had 10 events on the schedule.
+David Coleman cashed in three events and was awarded the Purple Jacket.
+Brandon Wilson won the $25,200 Main Event.